JarneT-2159795/BlueJPlugin/docs/02-usage.md

 ## Ask a question

 You can access the question window by clicking on the `Tools` menu and selecting the `Ask a question` entry.
 This will bring up a window where you can send your question.
 If you get an error message saying you need to install the `groups.json` first, please refer to the [installation instructions](installation).
 When asking a question, fill in all fields and make sure you describe all the ways you have tried to fix the error.
+The first time you send a question tou will be asked to log in with a Google account.
+Make sure you log in using your university issued Google account, not you personal account.
+When you do accidentally log in with the wrong account, open the BlueJ user directory, as described in the [installation guide](installation) and remove the `StoredCredential` file.
+The next time you want to send a question, you can log in using the correct account.

 ## Enabling and disabling checks